wp-plugins/nextgen-facebook/readme.txt

 1. Image(s) from HTML `<img/>` tags in the Post or Page content text.
 1. A default image defined in the NGFB plugin settings.

-NGFB Open Graph also detects and uses embedded videos from YouTube and Video in your content, including their preview images.
+NGFB Open Graph also detects and uses embedded videos from YouTube and Vimeo in your content, including their preview images.

 = Best Performance =

-NGFB Open Graph is tuned for performance and makes full use of available caching techniques:
+Unlike other plugins, NGFB Open Graph is tuned for performance, and makes full use of available caching techniques:

 * Using an optional file / disk based cache for javascript and images from social websites (Pro version).
 * Persitent ([Transient API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.